dchobarkar/dchobarkar.github.io/_posts/2023-12-02-setting-up-your-development-environment.md

 nest --version
 ```

-This command displays the installed version of the NestJS CLI.
+Executing this command in your terminal or command prompt should display the version of the NestJS CLI installed, confirming a successful setup.

 ## Creating a New NestJS Project

 ### Using the NestJS CLI

-- The CLI provides a straightforward way to create a new NestJS project.
+The CLI not only simplifies the process of starting a new project but also ensures that the project adheres to the recommended structure and conventions of NestJS development.

 - **Code Snippet for Creating a Project**: